microsoft/fhir-server/docs/SchemaMigrationGuide.md

  - ### Prerequisites

-    - The schema migration tool is available as .NET core global tool.
+    - The schema migration tool is available.

  - ### When might you choose this option
     - Production environment